MyResearch Frequently Asked Questions

 Here you will find answers to some of the most frequently asked questions relating to MyResearch, if you do not find an answer to your question below please contact my-research-help@uq.edu.au

-If you are being sent back to the login page after entering your UQ credentials this may be due to one of the following reasons:
+If you are being sent back to the login page after entering your UQ SSO credentials this may be due to one of the following reasons:

 - You do not have an active MyResearch account

-- UQ staff and PhD students are given an automatic MyResearch account for the duration of their contract/enrollment only.
+- UQ staff and HDR (PhD) students are given an automatic MyResearch account for the duration of their contract/enrollment only.
 If you are out of contract or your enrollment end date has lapsed, then your MyResearch account is automatically de-activated.
 If your contract or enrollment is extended by HR or the Graduate School then your account will automatically re-activate once the new contract start and end date is processed and updated on other UQ systems.

 - If you are unsure if you have an active MyResearch account, please contact my-research-help@uq.edu.au